 Though centered on the European mainland, Croatia's coastline is lined by nearly 50 inhabited islands, plus hundreds more that are unpopulated.
 The country's military contributes significantly to U.N. peacekeeping missions, and the national capital is Zagreb.

 Bujar Nishani is the president of this republic, which is divided into 12 qark and 36 rreth.
 Fifty-eight percent of the country's labor force is engaged in agriculture, and its currency for trading is the lek.
-The majority language here is Shqip, and Islam is the largest religion, though in last year's census 70% of the population declared no religion at all.
+The majority language here is Shqip, and Islam is the largest religion, though by some estimates over 70% of the population are not even religious.
 The Lonely Planet travel guidebooks recommended Shqipëria as the No. 1 country to visit in 2011.

 The Albanian language, also spoken in Kosovo, is very distinct from neighboring tongues.
 Islam became the dominant faith in Albania during its centuries of Ottoman rule, but the post-war communist regime banned all religion, declaring Albania the world's first "atheist" nation.

 This country is currently facing one of the world's deadliest ongoing communist insurgencies, and counts Surat, Pune, and Lucknow among its dozen most populous cities.
 The national anthem is Jana Gana Mana, but the "national song" is Vande Mataram.
 Field hockey is considered the national sport, though kho kho and gilli-danda are also popular.
 Bhārat hosts the world's third-largest Muslim population, and long ago was the site of one of history's oldest known civilizations.